mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-04-tuesday_morning_assembly_and_binning.md

 - Average Coverage Calculation: The average coverage across each contig is computed to give a single value representing the abundance of that contig.
 - Inferring Abundance: Higher average coverage indicates higher abundance of the contig (and the corresponding organism) in the original metagenomic sample.

+---

-Here's a workflow for this
+Here's a workflow for all this

 ```
 mkdir -p maxbin_out_patient02_day01